jcburga/peru_agriculture/README.md

-an automated financial decision making system for sustainable bleded investments in agriculture in Peru
+an automated financial_placement decision_making_system for sustainable_blended_investments in agriculture in peru
+#FINTECH  #AGRICULTURE #PERU / ANDEAN REGION